 Many cases resulting from medication errors occur because a nurse or pharmacist cannot read the prescription written by the doctor and choose an improper medication that has a similar name but a vastly different purpose.
 Nurses and pharmacists should be suspicious if the medication does not seem appropriate for the patient's condition and double check the prescription with the doctor before administering it.

 Doctors must also be aware of the other medications that you are taking as some medications, such as MAO Inhibitors, can cause serious complications if they are administered simultaneously with other medications.
 If serious harm results from the prescribing of medications known to adversely react with drugs already being taken there may be medical negligence.

-If you have suffered serious harm because a physician failed to prescribe medications in accord with good medical practice, contact one of our law offices today.
-At the Locks Law Firm, our New York, New Jersey, and Philadelphia, Pennsylvania medication errors lawyers can review your case and aggressively litigate on your behalf so that you receive the damages you deserve.
+If you have suffered serious harm because a physician failed to prescribe medications in accordance with good medical practice, contact one of our law offices today.
+At the Locks Law Firm, our Pennsylvania, New Jersey and York medication errors lawyers can review your potential case and aggressively litigate on your behalf so that you receive the damages you deserve.

 Diagnosing an Overdose

 If you believe that you are suffering an overdose or allergic reaction, you should immediately contact your health care provider.
 He or she will have the experience, knowledge, and resources needed to determine whether you are, in fact, suffering as a result of medication errors.
 If you are asked to see a health care provider in person, a medical technician or nurse can look at your medical history and perform a physical examination, as well as test your blood to detect the presence of dangerous levels of drugs.
 A doctor may also order laboratory tests on the specific organs that may be affected by the drug taken.
 In order to ensure that this diagnostic process produces accurate results, it helps to provide the medical practitioners with as much information as possible, including the dates when the drug was taken and the amounts ingested.